arabbitplays/Zettelkasten/🟢Permanent/Zukunftssichten.md

-# Different views on the future
+# Views on the future

 ## Prognostic view of the future